 Yet Marx’s “rampaging” reflected a deeper divide in German politics.
 The brawls resulted from tensions between mostly untitled, bourgeois students from Trier, who were discontent with Prussian rule, and aristocratic students from eastern Prussia, who were more supportive of the government.
 When Marx finished his studies and moved to Cologne, some 100 miles north of his native Trier, he turned his attention toward these political and economic issues.
 This time, however, they were expressed not in wine drinking, but in wine growing.
 The Mosel Valley vintners were in crisis.

 It was a long time in the making.
 When the Prussians regained control of Germany from Napoleon in 1815, they implemented policies favorable to the winemakers.
 They imposed tariffs that protected Mosel winemakers from outside competition.
 That, combined with several good growing years in the early-19th century, meant that by the 1820s, Mosel’s winemakers were on their way up.
 But according to Sperber, in the 1830s, the Prussians did an about-face, abruptly opening the market.
 Winemakers who had invested in equipment, growth, and property with the expectation of a protected market found themselves facing uncertainty, and falling prices hit smaller growers especially hard.
-By the time Marx moved to Cologne in 1842, there was still no relief in site.
+By the time Marx moved to Cologne in 1842, there was still no relief in sight.

 While still a devoted drinker, Marx had also become a serious student, a devoted Hegelian who saw history as a forward march propelled by conflict between opposing ideological forces.
 In 1842, Marx joined a newly established, liberal-leaning newspaper, the Rheinische Zeitung, as editor.
 Inspired by the influence of French socialism and the dire economic straits of the Mosel vintners, he began publishing articles critical of the Prussian government.